Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 It may be because you have unresolved feelings of shame percolating beneath the rest of your emotions.
 And whether you realize it or not, those feelings may be impacting many aspects of your life.

-Even if you feel quite certain that this is not your concern, it’s worth reading this post closely.
-If it turns out, there is shame there to deal with, this is where you must put your energy before attending to anything else.
+Even if you feel quite certain that this is not your concern, it’s worth reading on.
+If it turns out there is shame there to deal with, this is where you must put your energy before attending to anything else.

 What Shame Looks Like